JeongHo-SEO/JeongHo-SEO.github.io/README.md

 - **index.qmd**: You can write your contents in this file for each folder (sub-pages). (index.md can be also used)
 - **_quarto.yml**: You can adjust the website design within **Quarto**
     - I used the **Quarto** template (Not jekyll)
+    - You can choose the Theme in [Bootswatch](https://bootswatch.com/)
 - **.github/workflows/deploy-quarto.yml**: Use this file for **Actions**